Spain says Italian political uncertainty weighs

-MADRID Spain will suffer contagion from Italy's new political turmoil and the government continues to study the need for outside assistance, Spanish Economy Minister Luis de Guindos said on Monday.
+MADRID Spain will suffer a contagion effect from Italy's new political turmoil and the government continues to study the need for outside assistance, Spanish Economy Minister Luis de Guindos said on Monday.

-Spain's risk premium over Germany rose to 436 basis points after Italian Prime Minister Mario Monti announced he would resign and trigger early elections.
-The 10-year Spanish-German spread was up 20 basis points from Friday but still well below a high of over 650 bps hit in July.
+Spain's risk premium over Germany rose to 436 basis points on Monday after Italian Prime Minister Mario Monti announced he would resign and trigger early elections.
+The 10-year Spanish-German spread was up 20 basis points from Friday but still well below highs of over 650 bps hit in July.

 For the ECB to intervene, Madrid would first have to seek help from the euro zone's rescue fund.